brkarcher/brkarcher.github.io/shadow.md

 "Some nerve you have, Phinereaux."

-The Duke was taken aback.
+The duke was taken aback.
 "Pardon me?"

 "You know your purpose here.
 Emault's claim stinks.
 This *fine instutition* is full of brilliant scholars, and he insulted every last one of them with an offering of garbage."